Best Way to Make Video Calls to Seniors with Alzheimer’s or Dementia in Nursing Homes

 At first, I set up the Echo using my own mobile phone number, thinking that I could test it out and change it later.

 Then, I installed the Amazon Alexa app on my mobile phone.
-When I tried to call the Echo device using the Alexa app, it seemed to get lost and not know which device to try to talk to.
+When I tried to call the Echo device using the Alexa app, it seemed lost, and I did not know which device to try to talk to.
 Maybe the Echo felt like it was calling itself and got confused.

-I didn’t try this option myself, but based on my experience, I think you can associate the Echo to any mobile phone (as long as it can receive text messages), you just cannot ever use that specific mobile phone to call the Echo device.
+I didn’t try this option, but based on my experience, I think you can associate the Echo with any mobile phone (as long as it can receive text messages); you can never use that specific mobile phone to call the Echo device.

-So if your older adult doesn’t have a mobile phone or if you wanted to set everything up ahead of time, you could use someone else’s mobile number for the set up process as long as that person will never video call your older adult’s Echo using that mobile phone number.
+So if your older adult doesn’t have a mobile phone or wants to set everything up ahead of time, you could use someone else’s mobile number for the setup process as long as that person will never video call your older adult’s Echo using that mobile phone number.

 In case you’re interested, here’s our family’s current setup: